hiibolt/KnowledgeBase/pages/SHM Lab Report.md

 	  ![150g - 10cm - VvT.png](../assets/150g_-_10cm_-_VvT_1698780772696_0.png)
 - # Results
 	- ## 3.1 Graph Comparison
-		- ### 3.1.1
+		- ### 3.1.1 Similarities
 		  They are both sinusoidal graphs which fit perfectly with the function that the TA provided.
-They behave very similar to how the equations predict, alb
+They behave very similar to how the equations predict, albiet with some gradual decrease in amplitude, which is to be expected in an imperfect system.
+		- ### 3.1.2 Differences
+		  They do not have the same co-domains, the
 - # Discussion
   ...
 - # Conclusion